Joe Moeller

 Moeller spent decades as the advance scout for the Expos and Marlins

-After retiring as a player, Joe Moeller continued to work in baseball.
-When Jeff Torborg got the manager’s job in Montreal in 2001, he called his former Dodger teammate and road roommate Moeller asking if he’d serve as advance scout.
-In that capacity, Moeller stayed one step ahead of the
+After retiring as a player, Joe Moeller remained involved in baseball.
+In 2001, Jeff Torborg became manager of the Montreal Expos.
+He called his former Dodgers teammate, Moeller, asking him to serve as advance scout.
+In this role, Moeller scouted the Expos’ next opponent, staying one step ahead.
+M

-Joe Moeller writes about Mark McGwire's pursuit of Roger Maris
+Joe Moeller writes about Mark McGwire's pursuit of Roger Maris' home run record

-Joe Moeller writes about Mark McGwire's pursuit of Roger Maris
+Joe Moeller writes about Mark McGwire's pursuit of Roger Maris' home run record

 One response to “Joe Moeller”